 Protip!
 Talk with your web developer to make sure your hours and contact information used “structured data.”
 This is a code snippet that specifically tell Google and other search engines about your hours.
 You can find more details about structured data and Schema here.

 Updating your website is a great first step, but we also recommend telling Google directly about your open/closed times.
-Google’s business tool, Google My Business (GMB), allows you to directly manage the information Google displays about your business.
+Google’s business tool, Google Maps, allows you to directly manage the information Google displays about your business.

-From either your desktop or mobile app, Google My Business allows you to set holiday schedules, special hours, and even post events.
+From either your desktop or mobile app, Google Maps allows you to set holiday schedules, special hours, and even post events.
 These show up in the critical “local” searches such as “restaurant near me” or similar geographic searches.

 Protip!
 While you’re in there, make sure you’re responding to reviews and answering the often overlooked “Questions and Answers” section.